arnicas/interactive-vis-course/Week7/README.md

 This was harder than expected, because of the data being at the "group" level.

-See my multiple_lines_labels.html for the data-attachment solution using datum, following Mike Bostock's example.
+See my [multiple_lines_labels.html](multiple_lines_labels.html) for the data-attachment solution using datum, following Mike Bostock's example.
 It requires checking for empty values in the data set, or it errors.
 I also used a y-axis threshold to set which lines get labelled, which works with this data because those "high" lines are quite separate from each other.

 The alternate way is to use the data in the group `g` level, and just append text if the country names matches the ones you know are outliers, as in http://bl.ocks.org/theopenwindow/raw/71372a9217c2053febd2/

-Another alternate is to just add the very specific data points manually, e.g., http://bl.ocks.org/lmelgar/412caec86201bca53743

 ## More D3 and JS Convenience Functions

 ###D3 Nest:

 Luis's data is long-form, with a column for country, and another for year.
 Grouping by country is the most useful way to handle it for plotting it.
-You can see an excerpt in **data/deaths_04yearsold_excerpt.csv.**
+You can see an excerpt in **[data/deaths_04yearsold_excerpt.csv](data/deaths_04yearsold_excerpt.csv).**

 ````
 var dataset =  d3.nest()